British investors demand banks stick to lockups on share sales

 The Association of British Insurers (ABI) - whose members manage assets worth a quarter of the UK economy - has released a set of 'best practice' guidelines demanding bankers are clearer about how much time will pass before they launch further placings of shares.

-The call comes as frustration mounts among investors over an increasingly common disregard for lock-ups designed to prevent a selling shareholder, such as a private equity group, destabilising the market.
+The call comes as frustration mounts among investors over an increasingly common disregard for lock-ups designed to prevent a selling shareholder, such as a private equity group, destabilizing the market.

 The lock-ups are meant to reassure investors buying into a share sale that the seller will not dump more of their stake on the market shortly afterwards, driving down the share price.